elastic/elasticsearch-php/docs/reference/bulk.md

    as a generator.

 The `$stats_only` optional argument controls whether details of each individual operation are included in the response.
-A value of `true` can be passed to only return total amount of operations processed and count of errors.
+When this argument is set to `true`, these details are omitted.
+The default is `false`.

-The two optional arguments, `$chunk_size` and`$max_chunk_bytes`, determine when a Bulk API request is issued.
-The helper accumulates actions and submits a Bulk API request when the action count reaches `$chunk_size` or the payload size reaches `$max_chunk_bytes`, whichever happens first.
-The application can trigger a Bulk API request to be sent at specific times by yielding a `flush` action from its generator.
+The two optional arguments `$chunk_size` and`$max_chunk_bytes` determine how often Bulk API requests are issued.
+The helper stores actions in memory and only submits a Bulk API request when the action count reaches `$chunk_size` or the payload size reaches `$max_chunk_bytes`, whichever happens first.
+The application can also trigger an explicit Bulk API request to be issued by yielding a `flush` action from its generator.

 The return value of the `bulk()` function is an array with three elements:

-- The total number of actions successfully processed
+- The total number of actions that were processed
 - The count of errors
-- An array with the details of each operation, as returned by the bulk API.
-Note that this array is omitted when the `$stats_only` argument is set to `true`.
+- An array with the status of each operation, as returned by the bulk API.
+This array is omitted when the `$stats_only` argument is set to `true`.

 ## Bulk actions